 The bill requires public records and data sets that are posted by a public office to a public website to be in a format that is capable of being searched, viewed, and downloaded by the public and to be machine readable.
 However, the bill makes no requirement for public offices to post public records online.
 Instead, the bill specifically grants public offices discretion to determine which public records will be posted in accordance with the bill's standards.
 Under the bill, a statement of which public records will be posted in accordance with the bill's standards must be included in public offices' public records policies.
 Alternatively, a public office could choose to not post any public records in accordance with the bill's standards so long as the public office's public records policies includes a statement indicating this decision.
-In any case, public offices that choose to post public records and data sets to public web pages in accordance with the bill's standards could incur costs to comply with the requirements.
-These new costs would hinge on the amount of any data that would require reformatting, and any computer hardware, software, or labor that might be needed to accomplish the task.
+In any case, the bill requires a public office to submit changes to its public records policy in regard to which public records are posted, or that no public records are posted, to the DataOhio Board (discussed below).
+Ultimately, public offices that choose to post public records and data sets to public web pages in accordance with the bill's standards could incur costs to comply with the requirements.
+The costs involved with posting data online in the form required by the bill would hinge on the amount of any data that would require reformatting, and any computer hardware, software, or labor that might be needed to accomplish the task.
+These costs might vary quite considerably.
 Additionally, public offices could incur negligible costs to amend their public records policies to reflect which public records, if any, will be posted online in accordance with the bill's standards.